katyisgreaty/QandA/README.md

 ##Known Bugs

-* Update question function does not work
+* Update question button is in an awkward place, but it can't be moved up without putting it in the question-detail file, which then makes the function not work
+* Save Answer doesn't work on individual question page
+* Answer's won't show up on individual question page

 ## Prerequisites